kas1kas/wkds/README.md

 ## Software
 - Python3 + html
-- (created with assistance of Deepseek)
+- created with assistance of Deepseek V2
 - Remote control via the integrated webapp.
 - Configuration with a json file for all settings and light sensor adjustment.